Read the affiliate disclosure page to find out how can you help BrowserHelp effortlessly and without spending any money. Read more

-If the frontend and backend are tied up, you need to create content for different devices separately.
+Before we dig into headless commerce advantage – what does headless eCommerce mean?
+If the front end and back end are tied up, you need to create content for different devices separately.

 For showcasing a product on a website or mobile app, you have to build the listings for each one individually.